Check out our step-by-step video showing how to connect your Google Cloud SQL database to Chartio:

 SSL connections in Google Cloud SQL

 Google Cloud SQL generates a custom certificate authority to generate per-client certificates.
 However, Chartio doesn’t support configuring client certificates at this time.
 In order to connect to Google Cloud SQL, you must allow unsecured SSL connections.

 This disables Google Cloud SQL from only allowing connections from known client certificates but—if configured properly in Chartio—it still establishes an SSL connection.

 2. Create a read-only user

-- Open the Google Cloud Platform Console and navigate to the Overview page.
+- Open the Google Cloud Platform Console, select the instance you’d like to connect to Chartio, and navigate to the Overview page.

 Click Connect using Cloud Shell.

 The terminal should have the command in place for you to run and connect to your instance, but in case it doesn’t, use the following command to connect to your database in the Cloud Shell, replacing